 The appendix aggregates all design decisions of the Identity and Access Management for VMware Cloud Foundation validated solution.
 You can use this design decision list for reference related to the end state of the environment and potentially to track your level of adherence to the design and any justification for deviations.

 Table 1.
-Design Decisions on the Deployment of a standalone Workspace ONE Access
+Design Decisions on Information Security

 Decision ID